 Vision for Writing

-At All Saints we strive to get children writing for purpose.
+At All Saints we strive to get children enjoying their writing.
 We aim to do this through a structured and progressive approach to writing, which teaches the pupils the skills they need for particular genres of writing before applying them in context.
-We develop children's spelling, punctuation and grammar skills and build these skills up over a unit of work in order to produce high-quality, final topic-linked pieces which showcase the progression the children have made.
+We develop children's spelling, punctuation and grammar skills and build these skills up over a unit of work in order to produce high-quality, topic-linked pieces which showcase the progression the children have made.
 Children are encouraged to explore why they write in different styles and understand the audience and purpose for their pieces, to enhance coherence.

-2) To ensure that writing is built up over time, allowing the children to show a progression of skills before applying them in a high-quality, longer piece of writing.
+1) To continue to ensure that writing is built up over time, allowing the children to show a progression of skills before applying them in a high-quality, longer piece of writing.

 Hi everybody, my name is Mr Horton and I have the pleasure of leading the subject of English at All Saints.
 I am very passionate about children enjoying writing and be able to write for a range of audiences and a number of different reasons.
 It's a skill which we aim to build up over time in order for children to use effectively on their journeys of discovery.